winddweb/blog/_posts/2016-05-29-recommend-apps-boost-your-mac.md

 ![splashtop-icon]({{ site.baseurl }}/assets/icons/splashtop.png)
 ![splashtopstreamer-icon]({{ site.baseurl }}/assets/icons/splashtopstreamer.png)

-Under the same local network (or remotely if you pay them), stream your mac's screen with keyboard and mouse control to your iPad or iPhone, or it is also possible to do it between your PC and mac.
+Under the same local network (or remotely if you pay them), stream your Mac's screen with keyboard and mouse control to your iPad or iPhone, or it is also possible to do it between your PC and Mac.

 ---